miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 "Mac App Distribution" is a certificate used to sign the app before distribution through the Mac App Store.
 Most 4D apps are not distributed through the store, so we can rule this one out.

-"Mac Installer Distribution" is a certificate used to sign an installer containing an app sign using a "Mac Development" certificate.
-The installer is either a disk image (.dmg) or a package (.pkg).
-A simple zip archive is not considered to be a safe form of distribution, since its content can be altered during transport.
+"Mac Installer Distribution" is a certificate used to sign an installer package containing an app sign using a "Mac App Distribution" certificate, for distribution through the Mac App Store.
+Most 4D apps are not distributed through the store, so we can rule this one out too.

 "Developer ID Application" is a certificate used to sign the app before distribution outside the Mac App Store.
 A 4D app may be signed using this type of certificate for deployment.

 "Developer ID Installer" is a certificate used to sign an installer containing an app sign using a "Developer ID Application" certificate.
+The installer is either a disk image (.dmg) or a package (.pkg).
+A simple zip archive is not considered to be a safe form of distribution, since its content can be altered during transport.
 A signed 4D app may be packaged and signed using this type of certificate for deployment over a network (AirDrop, HTTP, FTP, etc.).
 Copying an app from a connected external drive does not require an installer.

 ### Manage multiple versions of Xcode